vecchioBlister/chalk/docs/Commands.md

 The `-s` argument is used to force `set` when importing, which will overwrite existing variables with conflicting names.

 ## Scripting

+chalk allows you to run scripts (recipes, lists of commands) to do calculations: they are useful to save formulas and expressions related to variables, as well as being able to share them with other users.

+##### The `run` command allows you to run script files in chalk.

+---
+You can create a scipt in any text editor, typing for each text line, a chalk command, as you would in the CLI.

+> It is good practice to put ';' at the end of commands of which you do **not** want the result printed.

+For scripting purpose, there exist some commands that will make it possilbe to easily create functions and calculators.

+### ask

+This command allows you to ask for a variable value, and automatically assign it to a name, that can later be used for calculations.
+The syntax is very simple:

+	ask <var> <phrase>

+where `<var>` is the variable name, and `<phrase>` is the text that will be presented to the user when the value is asked.
+By default, if no value is entered, `0` will be taken.

+---
+### say

+This command prints on the CLI the phrase that is given as argument.

+It allows also to print variable values, preceded by `&`.
+For instance, given a variable `a` of value `5`:

+	say the result is &a
+will print

+	the result is 5

 ## Useful commands